maxplayle04/BuildCounter2.0/README.md

 ## BuildCounter 2.0
-A useful tool for counting builds throughout development.
+A useful tool for counting builds throughout development, as well as creating changelogs without having to go through hundreds of commit messages.
 This will assist with changelogs also.

+### Framework
+This is a .NET 6 Windows Presentation Foundation project written in C# 9.
+The idea is to keep dependencies to a minimum, and make sure that we are using NuGet dependencies where possible to ensure a frustration-free collaberation experience.

 ### Development
 This project is currently **unfinished** and will be in development for some time yet.
 Here's a list of the features I plan to add: